Sailor accused of burning US warship faces 2nd day in court

 Defense Attorney Gary Barthel pointed out no DNA linked to Mays was found at the scene and he questioned why investigators concluded Mays did it just because they found a lighter among his belongings.

 “Were there other individuals on the ship with lighters?”
-Barthel asked the lead fire investigator for the Navy, who agreed there likely were.
+Barthel asked a federal fire investigator who testified for the Navy, and who agreed there likely were.

 Navy prosecutors argued the case was carefully investigated.
 They have collected more than 28,000 pages of material and hours of video to build their case.